link-discord/anti-nsfw-guide/guide/terms-of-service/README.md

 # Terms of Service

-Last updated: November 17, 2021
+Last updated: September 25, 2022

 Please read these Terms of Service carefully before using Our Service.